 Risk Recommendation Secretariat Management Responsible Due date

 comment action party

-supported development multilateral agencies. matter; however, structures (including
+supported development multilateral agencies. matter; however,

 of a draft law to the policy of the

-decriminalize drug Ministry of Interior lobby the adoption of
+decriminalize drug Ministry of Interior

 addiction.
 However, is repressive. the draft Law by the

 adoption of the law has Parliament of

 been pending in the The PR and CCM Georgia.

 Parliament since 2007. can obtain

 This complicates comprehensive Secretariat

 program implementation assistance in line comment:

 related to IDU and MST. with the Global The LFA and the

 Fund Strategy Secretariat will

 Framework 2012- monitor progress in

 2016 (Strategic

 Objective 4. recommendation.

 Promote and

 protect human

 rights; Strategic

 Actions 4.2

 Increase

 investments in

 programs that

 address human

 rights-related

 barriers to access

 and 4.3 Integrate

-human rights
+human rights considerations

-considerations

 throughout the

 grant cycle).

-Risk Recommendation Secretariat Management Responsible Due date comment action party Needle exchange program (NE Unless the program is reprogra lative program will affect t he implementation of the needle exchange program and its ability to meet set targe 14.
+Risk Recommendation Secretariat Management Responsible Due date comment action party Needle exchange program (NE Unless the program is reprogra lative program will affect th he implementation of the needle exchange program and its ability to meet set targe CUDN T 14.
 The restrictive legal environment has had the following impact: It has affected the ability of the NEP to achieve set targets.
 The component is consistently reporting under-achievements.
 The NEP program in Georgia provides for exchange on a strict one-for-one needle basis.
-It is not being implemented as intended.
-The PR and the Georgia Harm Reduction Network should consider revisiting the NEP model to explore a Needle and Syringes Program model, in which services would not be provided on a strict one-for-one exchange basis.
+It is not being implemented as intended. • The PR and the Georgia Harm Reduction Network should consider revisiting the NEP model to explore a Needle and Syringes Program model, in which services would not be provided on a strict one-for-one exchange basis.
 The PTF (Prevention Task Force) raised this issue on 22 Dec 2011 with all stakeholders.
 Needle exchange does not take place because of the restrictive legislative environment.
 According to the national criminal law "any person carrying a used syringe where trace of narcotic can be detected might be arrested".
 Although with delay, following a recommendation from the Secretariat, the PR is considering opening another NEP in Tbilisi bearing in mind the higher concentration of IDUs in the capital city.
-GHRN June 2012
+Accepted: The existing strict law on drugs creates difficulties to reach IDUs.
+Under the R10 grant, the Peer Driven Intervention (PDI) model will be used to expand the target coverage.
+Furthermore new NEP has been opened in Poti (port town) located in the high- risk region of Samegrelo.
+This is the second place with the highest spread of HIV after capital).
+The target will be revised and the methodology adjusted as part of the HIV Pahse 2 program application.
+Secretariat comment: Although with delay, following a GHRN June 2012